flatrick/troubleshooting/README.md

 #### Local Storage

-Local storage in Windows, or more specifically, unit drives that the O/S identifies as local, Windows will allow you to cached read/writes to.
+Local storage in Windows, or more specifically, unit drives that the O/S identifies as local, Windows will allow you to do cached read/writes to.
-While using **Process Monitor** (using **Enable Advanced Output**, which you should) you'll likely see FASTIO_* operations that will succeed and fail every now and then when it comes to local storage.
+While using **Process Monitor** (using **Enable Advanced Output**, which you should) you'll likely see **FASTIO_*** operations that will succeed and fail every now and then when it comes to local storage.
-Fast I/O read requests will cause the System-process to convert any read-request of less than 128KB into specifically 128KB; this is quite important to remember when you're trying to figure out performance issues with I/O-access that aren't on what Windows considers local storage.
+**Fast I/O** read requests will cause the **System-process** to convert any read-request of **less than 128KB into specifically 128KB;** this is quite important to remember when you're trying to figure out performance issues with I/O-access that aren't on what Windows considers local storage.

-As an example, around 2014, I was trying to figure out why database-reads were so incredibly slow when the dBase5-based database existed on a shared folder.
+As an example, around 2014, I was trying to figure out why database-reads were so incredibly slow when the **dBase5-based database** existed on a shared folder.
-I happened to see that **System process** was doing larger reads than the application itself was asking for when I was running the same test but with all files on my local drive.
+I happened to see that the **System process** was doing larger reads than the application itself was asking for when I was running the same test, but with all files on my local drive.
 The application was asking for about 4KB per read-request, but I saw that **System** always read atleast 128KB, which meant that only the first read-request took took about 1~9 milliseconds, and the following 124KB took only a fraction of a millisecond to complete.

 #### Network Storage